KieranWebDev/PlanetFactSite/README.md

 - My intention for this project was to challenge myself and make a multipage site, utilizing new tools alongside familiar ones.

+- Throughout the project, I used a Trello board to create tickets and replicate a real-life workflow.
+This helped me stay organized and maintain a clear overview of the tasks at hand.
+By breaking down the project into smaller tickets, I was able to track progress and ensure a structured development process.

+- To simulate a real-life project environment, I implemented multiple branches, including a development branch.
+This branching strategy allowed me to work on features and fixes separately, ensuring a cleaner and more controlled codebase.
+By isolating changes in different branches, I could easily merge them into the main codebase when ready.

 - I used Styled Components for the first time and found it pretty easy to pick up and much cleaner than having a separate CSS file for each component.
 The Dynamic Styling features available were very handy and the scoping of styles helped to avoid a lot of headaches due to CSS clashing.

 - Browser Router was an essential tool for this project and v6 is very user-friendly.
 I intend to use more of its features in my next project as I feel I was just scratching the surface of what I can do with it in this project.